 Each MLB team only plays 20 out of 162 games against the opposing league, so this is a rare matchup that fans get to witness in the World Series.

-The New York Yankees have the most World Series with 27 wins.
-The team with the most recent wins is the Boston Red Sox with four titles since 2000.
-This is interesting because their 2004 championship broke an 86-year drought.
+The New York Yankees have won the most World Series with 27 wins.
+The team with the most recent wins is the Boston Red Sox with four titles since 2004. which is interesting because their 2004 championship broke an 86-year drought.

 This is why we need to think about their rotation and bullpen together.
 The bullpen has become as important as ever in the modern day game.
-Just look at last year’s champion, the Atlanta Braves.
-Their closer, Will Smith, didn’t allow a run in 11 postseason innings.
+Just look at last year’s champion, the Houston Astros, whose bullpen allowed just three earned runs in 53 postseason innings in 2022.

 While it’s definitely important to check a team’s season stats, don’t put too much emphasis on this because teams look a lot different in October compared to April or even June.
 It’s a better idea to prioritize how they’ve played throughout the playoffs.

-Baseball is a game of streaks and some hitters could be struggling in October, even though they had dominant seasons.
+Baseball is a game of streaks and some hitters could be struggling in October, even after having dominant seasons.
 As with any other sport, you also want to pay attention to injuries, checking to see if any impact players are missing games.

 Make sure to keep up to date with any promos, as sportsbooks release new ones that cater to the World Series, since it’s such a marquee event.
 One example of a promo could be that those who bet at least $25 on a World Series moneyline will get an additional $5 for every home run their team hits.